Koke (footballer, born 1992): International career

+Youth

-Koke was a member of the Spain under-20 side which reached the quarter-finals at the 2011 FIFA World Cup in Colombia.
-He missed in the last-16 penalty shootout against South Korea, but his team advanced nonetheless.
+Koke was a member of the Spain under-20s who reached the quarter-finals at the 2011 FIFA World Cup in Colombia.
+He missed in the last-16 penalty shootout against South Korea, but his side advanced nonetheless.

-Koke featured in the Spanish team at the 2012 Summer Olympics in London, playing all three games as the tournament ended at the group stage for the nation.
+Koke was selected for the 2012 Summer Olympics in London, playing all three games in a group-stage exit for the nation.
 He also represented the under-21s at the 2013 UEFA European Championship, being named to the team of the tournament as Spain won the competition by beating Italy 4–2 in Jerusalem in the final.

+Senior

 On 14 August 2013, Koke made his debut for the senior team, replacing Santi Cazorla for the final 12 minutes of a 2–0 friendly win in Ecuador.
 His first competitive appearance for La Furia Roja came on 6 September of that year, as he played the full 90 minutes in a 2014 FIFA World Cup qualifier in Finland that ended with a 2–0 win.

 Koke was named in Spain's 30-man provisional squad for the 2014 World Cup, and was also included in the final list for the tournament.
 On 19 June, he made his debut in the tournament after replacing Xabi Alonso at half-time as the champions trailed 0–2 to Chile at the Maracanã in the second group game, but could not change the scoreline as elimination was confirmed.
 He started in the final fixture, a 3–0 victory over Australia.

 Koke was also selected by manager Julen Lopetegui for the 2018 World Cup in Russia.
 On 1 July, he was one of two Spanish players to miss his attempt in the round-of-16 shootout against the hosts, a 4–3 loss in Moscow.

 After two years without a cap, Koke returned to international duty on 11 November 2020 in a 1–1 friendly draw away to the Netherlands, in which he captained the country for the first time.
 The following May, he was included in the 24-man squad for Euro 2020.